mvsoom/gedankenpolizei/README.md

 The code simulates a hurried, frantic inner monologue that we sometimes find ourselves having.
 The AI has sight (but it can't hear) and might comment on what it sees, or it might choose to ignore it altogether.

 You are the judge of the inner thoughts of a "sentient" simulacrum ... a dystopian visualization of the thought police creeping ever closer to our deepest thoughts.
 I mean, that's dark, but also serious fun when you have it running in the background.
-Plus you finally found another use for `lolcat` other than `fortune | cowsay` :)
+Plus you finally found an expensive use for `lolcat` :)

-## Installation
+## Installation and quick run

 I used Python 3.10.12.
 Install the runtime in a venv, clone this repo and then do
 ```bash